ctxswitch/shutter/README.md

 # Shutter

 Shutter is a tool that enables system administrators the ability to manage iptables firewall settings through simple lists instead of complex iptables commands.
+Please note:
+This application currently only works with Red Hat based distributions, as the need arrises more distributions will be added.

 ## Installation